-Saturday Night Live, the weekly NBC sketch show helmed by executive producer Lorne Michaels, has had its ups and downs over the years.
-While many former cast members have expressed varied disappointments in the way the show was run, Taran Killam — who often portrayed President Trump, Brad Pitt, and other celebrities in SNL sketches — got candid about why he really left.
+Saturday Night Live, the weekly NBC sketch show helmed by executive producer Lorne Michaels, has had its ups and downs.
+While many former cast members have expressed varied disappointments in the way SNL was run, Taran Killam — who often portrayed Donald Trump, Brad Pitt, and other celebrities in sketches — got candid about why he really left.

-‘Saturday Night Live’ former cast member Taran Killam said the 40th-anniversary episode made the following seasons less happy
+Taran Killam said the 40th-anniversary ‘SNL’ episode made the following seasons less happy

-After the 40th anniversary show, Killam explained, “it was back to this cast who’s all 40 years younger than you and aren’t as famous as Tina Fey or whatever.”
+After the show, the attitude changed.”It was back to this cast who’s all 40 years younger than you and aren’t as famous as Tina Fey or whatever,” Killam said.
 What did that do to the Saturday Night Live creator?

-But then, it was revealed why: Trump was being invited on Saturday Night Live as a celebrity host.
+But then, it was revealed why: Trump was invited on Saturday Night Live as a celebrity host.
 (Which caused its fair share of controversy at the time, as well.)
 “Lorne was being so specific about what we could and couldn’t say about him,” Killam shared.